 The National Commission on Certification of Physician Assistants (NCCPA) is the only certifying organization for PAs in the United States.
 NCCPA is dedicated to serving the interest of the public.

-We do so with a passionate belief that Certified PAs are essential members of the health care delivery team who provide millions access to more affordable, high quality health care.
+We do so with a passionate belief that PAs are essential members of the health care delivery team who provide millions access to more affordable, high quality health care.